yoichiyoshida/rocJenkins/README.md

 # rocJENKINS
-Shared Libraries for rocm Jenkins continuous integration
+Shared Libraries for rocm Jenkins continuous integration intended for internal AMD use.

 ## Style Guide
 Groovy is a derivative of Java.
 Please follow the Style Guides Below: